-For the year ended December 31, 2020, brokerage has total revenue was \$30.7 million compared to \$21.2 million for the fiscal year ended December 31, 2019.
+For the year ended December 31, 2021, brokerage had total revenue of \$44 million compared to \$30.7 million for the fiscal year ended December 31, 2020.

 Corporate

 The Corporate operating segment provides capital, balance sheet management and shared services to the Corporation's subsidiaries.